ST10252644/MunicipalServicePOE/README.md

 ---

 ## Academic Integrity Statement
 This project was completed individually by **Cherika Bodde (st10252644)** for PROG7312.
-All code is original work unless explicitly cited.
 The following third-party resources were used under their respective licenses:

 - **FontAwesome.Sharp** - Icon library (MIT License)
 - **Microsoft .NET Framework** - Application framework
 - **C# Language** - Programming language

-All algorithms and data structures were implemented from scratch based on academic knowledge and cited references.
-No code was directly copied from external sources without proper attribution.

 ---